 This section is added to address the questions we receive about the subject of “population control.”

 A key concept prior to any discussion on “population control” would be a discussion on it’s necessity.
 This article is not that conversation.
-This section has been added to address the questions on methods.
+This section has been added to address the questions on methods for informational purposes.

 Another key component to discussion on use of any method of population control is genetic diversity.
 Genetic diversity is a complex subject and will have a section of it’s own added.
 Yet we feel it important to add a section of a BLM document on genetic diversity, added without edit: